heig-vd-dai-course/heig-vd-dai-course/09.01-java-network-concurrency/01-course-material/README.md

 `ArrayList`, `HashSet`, `LinkedList`, etc.) when multiple threads access the same resource.

-When multiple concurrent variable types and/or data structures are co-dependent, it is important to use them together with locks to avoid inconsistencies (the same as mutexes and semaphores in C/C++).
+When multiple concurrent variable types and/or data structures must be updated together atomically (for example, when an `AtomicInteger` and a `ConcurrentHashMap` must be updated at the same time), it is important to use them together with locks to avoid inconsistencies (the same as mutexes and semaphores in C/C++).

 Locks will not be covered (and not expected to be used) in this teaching unit but you can find additional information in the